LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

     });
     ```

-2. Now, create the `auth` middleware function and verify if the user is authenticated.
+2. Create the `auth` middleware function and verify if the user is authenticated.

     ```js
     const auth = (req, res, next) => {//auth middleware function